 - against a child.4

 Moreover, in February 2019 the California Appellate Court ruled that a charge of misdemeanor hit and run per Vehicle Code 20002 VC could not be civil compromised.
 See California vs Dimacali (Super.
 Ct.
 CA 274429).

 4. Will a civil compromise always stop a prosecutor from pursuing a case?

-While a judge may agree to a CC, there is no requirement saying that the prosecutor handling the criminal case must consent to it.
+While a criminal court judge may agree to a CC, there is no requirement saying that the prosecutor handling the criminal case must consent to it.

-This means that even if a victim has been reimbursed, the prosecutor can still try to bring criminal charges against the defendant.
+This means that even if a victim has been reimbursed, the district attorney can still try to bring criminal charges against the defendant.

 5. What types of cases are civil compromises most common or effective in?

 A CC is most effective in dismissing California charges of: